Back to All Events

 ASHLEY JOHN LONG (Wales, 1986)

-Beyond the Haze of Winter's Edge (2020), for piano trio
+Beyond the Haze of Winter's Edge (2020)

-ISCM Welsh section
+ISCM Welsh Section submission

 — This work takes its inspiration from a repetitive dream that I kept having around the time of composition.
 In the dream, I found myself walking a strange, desolate winter landscape alone, and with no end in sight.
 I found the imagery unsettling, but strangely calming.
 The piece reflects these qualities with a character that is predominantly meditative, but hints at a darker undertone with occasional violent outbursts.
 The work is cyclic in nature and melodic and harmonic materials are transformed through various means, whilst small expressive fragments create brief flurries of activity which always gradually fade once more into stillness.